eeoms/Stuart/README.md

 # Stuart, the Minion

-Stuart is a Twitter bot that posts random Minion memes with text traslated to Minionese.
+Stuart is a Twitter bot that posts random Minion memes with text translated to Minionese.

 ## About